ACM40960/project-VishalkrishnaBlaze/README.md

 pca_result1 <- prcomp(scale(team_data), center = TRUE, scale. = TRUE)
 ```

-- In addition to Principal Component Analysis (PCA), the SportsStatPredict project also employs Non-Metric Multidimensional Scaling (MDS) for visualizing teams in a 2D space while preserving their relative ranks.
+- In addition to Principal Component Analysis (PCA), the Monte Carlo Simulation and Betting System for Premier League Predictions project also employs Non-Metric Multidimensional Scaling (MDS) for visualizing teams in a 2D space while preserving their relative ranks.
 MDS is a technique that aims to represent high-dimensional data in a lower-dimensional space, often for visualization purposes.
 Non-Metric MDS is utilized to map team data into a 2D space, allowing for an intuitive visualization of team relationships.
 This technique retains the relative differences between teams while projecting them onto a 2D plane, providing insights into team clusters, similarities, and disparities.

 ```R
 # Non-Metric MDS for 2D visualization